top of page

 ABOUT OJS

-Founded in 1923, Texas Orange Jackets (OJs) is one of the oldest honorary service organizations on campus with a membership of women and nonbinary folks dedicated to upholding the tenets of service, leadership, scholarship, and community.
+Founded in 1923, Texas Orange Jackets (OJs) is one of the oldest honorary service and spirit organizations on campus with a membership of women and nonbinary folks dedicated to upholding the tenets of service, leadership, scholarship, and community.
 We are a service organization that serves as official hosts of the University of Texas at Austin.
 Orange Jackets membership devotes itself to serving the university, Austin community, and supporting individual members’ initiatives.
 We spend countless hours volunteering at The Settlement Home for Children, our primary philanthropy for over two decades.

 Screen Shot 2021-01-25 at 5.57.47 AM.png